 The government has announced that it will be launching its Small Business Bounce Back Loans which will enable businesses to borrow between £2,000 and £50,000 and access the cash within days.
-The loans will be interest free for the first 12 months and the government has said that businesses will be able to appy through a short and simple online form.
-Look out for full details coming soon
+The loans will be interest free for the first 12 months and the government has said that businesses will be able to apply through a short and simple online form.

 Business Gateway is one of Scotland's leading providers of workshops and seminars and has now launched an extensive range of webinars and online tutorials to help you navigate your way through the Coronavirus situation.
 From finances to digital marketing and from HR to government funding, you can access the information from wherever you are.
 Click here to find out more.